opensky/HtmLawedBundle/README.md

 # HtmLawedBundle

-This bundle wraps the htmLawed library as a Symfony2 service and provides form fields.
+This bundle wraps the [htmLawed](http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/) library as a Symfony2 service.
+Ultimately, it will provide form fields to easily sanitize user input.

 ## Installation

-### Dependencies

-This bundle depends on [htmLawed](http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/).

-Since htmLawed is not packaged as a class, it cannot be autoloaded.
-You should manually require the library from your project's `autoload.php` file.

 ### Submodule Creation